gerblesh/gerblesh/README.md

 - 👋 Hi, I’m @gerblesh
-- 👀 I’m interested in dn
+- 👀 I’m do things
-- 🌱 I’m currently doing your mom
+- 🌱 I’m currently doing things
-- 💞️ I’m looking to collaborate on dn
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How do you reach me?
 Don't.